Divinare/SeeYa/README.md

 npm install -g gulp

 This install gulp globally to your machine.
-At least on windows you might have to restart the command prompt after this.

 - In the same folder run command: